nombrekeff/eskema/README.md

 For more detailed examples check the [`/examples`]() folder. <!--TODO: ADD examples LINK-->

 ### Single Value Field
 If you only want to validate a single value for some reason, you can use the `Field` class.
+Fields accept a list of Validators, these validators will be run agains the value and they must all be valid for the Field to be considered valid.

-This field validates that the value is a String and that it is a valid DateTime formatted string
+This field validates that the value is a String and that it is a valid DateTime formatted string.
 ```dart
 final field = Field([ isTypeString(), isDate() ]);